foolmarks/license_plate_generator/README.md

   + --image_format : jpg = JPEG images, png = PNG images
   + --num_images   : Number of images created

-Images should look like this:
+Images should look like this with default options: